NSAmelchev/ignite-performance-statistics-example/README.md

 # Ignite performance statistics example
+This example demonstrates how to collect performance statistics and build the report.
 1. Run several nodes.
 Use the `ExampleNodeStartup` to run empty servers.
 2. Run the example by the `PerformanceStatisticsExample`.
 It starts statistics collection and simulates cluster workload.
 The default duration is 60 seconds.